Gavriil1/CI_PP4_TD/README.md

 </details>

 20. As an Admin , I would like a user to find all company's social links, and navigate to them be clicking footer's icons.
+(Should Have) (Epic6: Othe)

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |